 Photo shoots can be a huge commitment for brands – in terms of both time and money.
-And usually the imagery captured on the shoot is going to be used in multiple ways for many months: enticing on social channels, grabbing attention in lookbooks and ultimately selling on PDPs.
+Usually, under the guidance of a creative art director, the imagery captured on the shoot is going to be used in multiple ways for many months: enticing on social channels, grabbing attention in lookbooks and ultimately selling on PDPs.

 So how can brands get the most out of their photo shoots?

-Well, spend a day on-set with a top art director, and you’ll always walk away with new tricks!
+Well, spend a day on set with a top creative art director, and you’ll always walk away with new tricks!

-We’re delighted to present the highlights from the latest installment in our CREATIVE + COMMERCE CONNECTIONS conversation series where we chat with industry experts about the changing role of photography, creative and content in today’s ecommerce-driven retail landscape.
-During this chat we caught up with long-time friend of The Line Studios, Anne von Hemert, Creative Director of Briogeo.
+We’re delighted to present the highlights from the latest installment in our CREATIVE + COMMERCE CONNECTIONS conversation series where we chat with industry experts about the changing role of photography, creativity, and content in today’s e-commerce-driven retail landscape.
+During this chat, we caught up with a long-time friend of The Line Studios, Anne von Hemert, Creative Director of Briogeo.

 Central to our conversation was how brands can improve the efficiency and efficacy of their photoshoots.